 October 6, 1953: Judy posed for these costumes tests for A Star Is Born.
-Erksine Johnson’s syndicated column made note of a special girdle allegedly used to help slim Judy down for the film.
+Erksine Johnson’s syndicated column made note of a special girdle that was allegedly used to help Judy look slim for the film.

 October 6, 1954: A Star Is Born was making its way across the nation.
 The premiere in LA on September 29, 1954, was already passing into legend.